seanblanchfield/blog/current/_posts/2022-02-23-automating-heating-with-home-assistant.md

 I supplemented this with some automations to switch the thermostat into “away” mode if everyone has left the house, and to switch back into either “home” or “sleep” mode whenever any returns.
 I then added some more automations to avoid wasting energy by temporarily switching off the boiler if any external doors are left open for any reason.
 I’m sure that over time, the list of heating automations will expand.

+{: .callout }
+> *September 2022*: I found the scheduler component above a little hard to find when I needed it.
+It is strange to have automation rules outside the normal automation engine.
+In September 2022 Home Assistant introduced the ["Schedule" helper](https://www.home-assistant.io/blog/2022/09/07/release-20229/#new-helper-weekly-schedule), and I removed the custom Scheduler Component, and instead created a Schedule helper called "Thermostat night mode".
+I then added a few regular automations to switch the thermostat mode according to this schedule.

 The final piece of the puzzle was to spend a few days monitoring the temperatures in the house, adjusting the TRVs in each room to ensure that each room could reach the target temperature but would not overshoot it.

 The end result is very even heating throughout the house, with all rooms within 1&#8451; of each other.
 The thermostat settings are available on the main wall tablet, and easy for anyone to use.
 The regular radiator system is balanced and the TRVs are tuned so that each room will heat quickly to the target temperature and stop.
 Meanwhile, Home Assistant makes sure that the boiler is on whenever a radiator TRV might want to open up, and that the boiler turns off whenever it is not needed or would be wasteful.